 MenkeGerman Derived as a diminutive of several Germanic given names whose first element was derived from Germanic *magin- and *megin- "strength; force; power".

 MercourifGreek Alternate transcription of Greek Μερκούρη (see Merkouri).
-This name was borne by the Greek actress, singer and politician Melina Mercouri (1920-1994).
+A notable bearer was the Greek actress, singer and politician Melina Mercouri (1920-1994).

 MerkhGerman (Anglicized, ?)
 Anglicized form of the name Märkh, a German name that existed in southern Germany with Arabic roots tied to the village of al-Märkh in Qatar; the name became Anglicized in the early 17th century.
 It is one of those surnames where anyone who possesses it is related to everyone else who possesses the name.